 As a cruise passenger

-Mykonos is an incredibly popular cruise destination, and many travelers spend one day in Mykonos from cruise ship.
+Mykonos is an incredibly popular cruise destination, and many travelers spend one day in Mykonos from a cruise ship.
 You will arrive at Tourlos, Mykonos’s new port.
 From here, the options are endless.
 You can hire a car, catch the bus into town, or hire a guided tour – the choice is yours!

 Things to see in Mykonos in one day